NairaSarkis/Master-Thesis/README.md

 ## 1. *P. sambesii* whole genome annotation
 ### 1.1 Obtaining RNA-seq data from NCBI and preparing read files
 >
-> The NCBI-SRA-toolkit is used to download paired-end Illumina HiSeq RNA-Seq data of *Plectus sambesii* from NCBI's SRA (SRR8243961)
+> The NCBI-SRA-toolkit is used to download paired-end Illumina HiSeq RNA-Seq data of *Plectus sambesii* from NCBI's SRA (SRR8243961).
+Note: This was done on a local computer and SRR8243961.tar.gz was scopied to CHEOPS.
 >
 > ```prefetch  SRR8243961```
 >